kalekdev/uni/semester-1/digitaltechnik/notes.typ

 3 inputs: A, B and Carry In (CI) for a lower CO bit.
 Simply a combination of two half adders plus an OR gate taking in CI and CO of the internal half adder.
 #image("images/full-adder.png")

-TODO: Series (with multiplexer and clock signal?) vs parallel adder
 === Parallel Adder
-TODO: Add example and (dis)advantages
+Addition of 2 multiple digit binary numbers can be synthesised as usual.
+This is the most efficient multi digit adder but is very application specific and needs a lot of work to extend.

 === Ripple Carry
+#figure(
+  image("images/ripple-carry-adder.png", width: 60%),
+) <fig-ripple-carry-adder>
-Advantage: Easy to expand and combine Disadvantage: Carry bits take time to ripple up the place values
+Advantage: Easy to expand and combine

+Disadvantage: Carry bits take time to ripple up the place values, the time needed to get a correct output increases linearly

 === Carry-Look-Ahead Adder
-Advantages of both combined, TODO: Some kind of recursive equation
+Advantages of both combined, TODO: Understand
+#figure(
+  image("images/carry-look-ahead-formula.png", width: 60%),
+) <fig-carry-look-ahead-formula>

 === Subtraction
 XOR Gates handle two's complement signing bits well